lanl-ansi/PowerModelsGMD.jl/README.md

 #### GIC + AC-OTS

-Solves the AC-MLS minimum-load-shedding specification for a system subjected to geomagnetically induced currents, where lines and transformers can be opened or closed.
+Solves the AC-MLS minimum loadshedding specification for a system subjected to geomagnetically induced currents, where lines and transformers can be opened or closed.
 It uses transmission-switching to protect the system from GIC-induced voltage collapse and transformer overheating.
 For example:
 ```
 run_ac_gmd_mls_ots(case, solver)